agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 1. The extension scrolls through your entire chat
 2. It creates a special prompt for the AI to analyze your conversation
 3. **The prompt gets exported to a downloadable file** (bypasses input length limits!)
-4. Instructions are inserted into the chat input pane
-5. You attach the downloaded file to your message and press Send
+4. You attach the downloaded file to your message and press Send
-6. The AI responds with a breakdown of your conversation topics
+5. The AI responds with a breakdown of your conversation topics

 ---